conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 packages where there is no compiled code.
-Conda convert does nothing to change compiled code, it only adapts file paths to take advantage of the fact that Python scripts are mostly platform-independent.
+Conda convert does nothing to change compiled code, it only adapts file paths to take advantage of the fact that Python scripts are mostly platform independent.
 Conda convert accepts a platform specifier from this and a platform specifier from this list:

 * osx-64.